 - c.
 Failing to use reasonable care in manufacturing the product and producing a product that differed from their design or specifications; - d.
-Failing to use reasonable care to warn or instruct Plaintiff, Plaintiff's healthcare providers or the general health care community about ParaGard IUD's substantially dangerous condition or about facts making the product likely to be dangerous, including pre-and post-sale; - e.
-Failing to perform reasonable pre-and post-market testing of ParaGard IUD to determine whether or not the product was safe for its intended use; - f.
-Failing to provide adequate instructions, guidelines, and safety precautions, to those persons to whom it was reasonably foreseeable would recommend, use, implant and remove ParaGard IUD; - g.
-Advertising, marketing and recommending the use of ParaGard IUD, while concealing and failing to disclose or warn of the dangers known by the Defendants to be connected with and inherent in the use of ParaGard IUD; - h.
-Representing that ParaGard IUD was safe for its intended use when in fact, Defendants knew and should have known the product was not safe for its intended purpose; - i.
-Continuing manufacture and sale of ParaGard IUD with the knowledge that the IUD was dangerous and not reasonably safe, and failing to comply with the FDA good manufacturing regulations;
+Failing to use reasonable care to warn or instruct Plaintiff, Plaintiff's healthcare providers or the general health care community about the ParaGard IUD's substantially dangerous condition or about facts making the product likely to be dangerous, including pre-and post-sale; - e.
+Failing to perform reasonable pre-and post-market testing of the ParaGard IUD to determine whether or not the product was safe for its intended use: - f.
+Failing to provide adequate instructions, guidelines, and safety precautions, to those persons to whom it was reasonably foreseeable would recommend, use, implant and remove the ParaGard IUD; - g.
+Advertising, marketing and recommending the use of the ParaGard IUD, while concealing and failing to disclose or warn of the dangers known by the Defendants to be connected with and inherent in the use of the ParaGard IUD: - h.
+Representing that the ParaGard IUD was safe for its intended use when in fact, Defendants knew and should have known the product was not safe for its intended purpose; - i.
+Continuing manufacture and sale of the ParaGard IUD with the knowledge that the IUD was dangerous and not reasonably safe, and failing to comply with the FDA good manufacturing regulations;

 - j.
-Failing to use reasonable and prudent care in the design, research, manufacture, and development of ParaGard IUD so as to avoid the risk of serious harm associated with the use of the IUD; - k.
-Failing to establish an adequate quality assurance program used in the manufacturing of ParaGard IUD; - 1.
-Failing to establish and maintain an adequate post-marketing surveillance program for ParaGard IUD; - m.
-Failing to adequately and correctly report safety information relative to ParaGard IUD product resulting in inadequate warnings; and - n.
-Failing to provide adequate and continuous warnings about the inherent danger of breakage with ParaGard IUD upon removal. - 92.
-A reasonable manufacturer, distributor, and/or seller under the same or similar circumstances would not have engaged in the aforementioned acts and omissions. - 93.
-As a proximate result of the Defendants' design, manufacture, marketing, sale and/or distribution of ParaGard IUD, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of reproductive health, comfort, and economic damages. - 94.
-The Cooper Defendants are also liable as a successors-in-interest under the Texas Uniform Fraudulent Transfer Act, Bus. & Com.
-Code, §24.001, et. seq., any other state or federal successor in interest acts or statutes; and the Federal Consumer Protection Act pursuant to a fraudulent conveyance or transfer of assets.
+Failing to use reasonable and prudent care in the design, research, manufacture, and development of the ParaGard IUD so as to avoid the risk of serious harm associated with the use of the IUD; - k.
+Failing to establish an adequate quality assurance program used in the manufacturing of the ParaGard IUD; - 1.
+Failing to establish and maintain an adequate post-marketing surveillance program for the ParaGard IUD; - m.
+Failing to adequately and correctly report safety information relative to the ParaGard IUD product resulting in inadequate warnings; and - n.
+Failing to provide adequate and continuous warnings about the inherent danger of breakage with the ParaGard IUD upon removal. - 91.
+A reasonable manufacturer, distributor, and/or seller under the same or similar circumstances would not have engaged in the aforementioned acts and omissions. - 92.
+As a proximate result of the Defendants' design, manufacture, marketing, sale and/or distribution of the ParaGard IUD, Plaintiff has been injured catastrophically, and sustained severe and permanent pain, suffering, disability, and impairment, loss of enjoyment of life, loss of reproductive health, comfort, and economic damages. - 93.
+The Cooper Defendants are also liable as a successors-in-interest under the Missouri Uniform Fraudulent Transfer Act, Mo.
+Stat. §428.005, et. seq., any other state or federal successor in interest acts or statutes; and the Federal Consumer Protection Act pursuant to a fraudulent conveyance or transfer of assets.